lubritto/easy_isolate/README.md

 > Important note: The isolate automatically closes when unhandled exceptions happens inside the isolate.
 One way to
 > prevent this is using the `runGuardedZone` or wrapping the operations with try catchs.

+#### Killing the worker

+To kill the worker and close the open ports, the `worker.dispose()` should be called.
+By default, the dispose method will wait until the last message received (before dispose being called), or the current operations inside the isolate being processed to kill the isolate.
+The immediate option, `worker.dispose(immediate: true)`, can be used to kill the isolate the fast as possible, without necessarily awaiting the last message or current operations finishing.

 Congratulation, now you are ready to use the worker in your project.